 I’m an English teacher from the UK.
-I’ve been teaching for around three years in Japan and online.
+I’ve been teaching for about four years in Japan and online.

-When I’m not teaching I’m also a student learning Japanese and Chinese.
-I started learning these languages in my 30’s, so quite a late starter, but that hasn’t stopped me.
+When I’m not teaching, I’m also a student learning Japanese and Chinese.
+I started learning these languages in my 30’s.
+So I was quite a late starter, but that hasn’t stopped me.

-Support the Everyday Language Blog and Podcast by Making a Donation
+Support the Everyday Language Blog and Podcast

 All donation will go towards the costs of making this website and podcast (such as web and podcast hosting fees, recording equipment, time spent making the podcast and writing blog articles).

 Comments, Requests and Mistakes